Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

     )<Hyprland-Monitor-Conversion>],
 )

-The second approach is to directly use Hyprlands Unix sockets, the first of which is fully replicated in hyprctl.
+The second approach is to directly use Hyprland's Unix sockets, the first of which is fully replicated in hyprctl.
 For sockets, the same conversion as with hyprctl would be required.